Search ImagingPixel for Images by Camera or Lens

 Film Camera Review: Canon EOS 700QD

-Film Camera Review: A retro look back at the Canon EOS 700 QD, an advanced iteration of the autofocus EOS series of 35mm SLR film cameras from Canon.
+The Vintage Enthusiast: A look back at the EOS 700 QD, an advanced autofocus EOS 35mm SLR film camera from Canon.

 The Canon EOS 700QD (EOS 700 in the US and Europe), though a bit bulky when compared to digital ILCs available on the market today, comes with a solidly built sculptured body that fits just right in the hand and is fitted with advanced electronics and unique features which make it stand out among its peers, and ahead of its time.